zhengshuai1001/JiKouCompany/README.md

 Love the life you live.
 Live the life you love.

 A person who never made a mistake never tried anything new.

+Life is a series of natural and spontaneous changes.
+Don't resist them; that only creates sorrow.
+Let reality be reality.
+Let things flow naturally forward in whatever way they like.